lollisjacob/lollisjacob.github.io/about.md

 <details>
   <summary><b>Abstract</b></summary>
-<i>Although increased racial diversity in American legislatures has expanded attention to race,
-particularly among nonwhite lawmakers, we know much less about how committee racial diversity shapes interactions between nonwhite and white legislators.
-I argue that repeated contact with nonwhite lawmakers in racially diverse committees may shape how white Democrats engage race-related issues, making them more likely to support race-related hearing statements with evidence.
-To test this expectation, I combine large-scale text classification with a detailed content analysis of more than 11,000 race-based committee hearing statements and 87,000 full bill texts from the 105th–117th Congresses.
-Using a within-legislator design, I find that white Democrats serving on racially diverse committees are more likely to reference evidence when discussing race and to cite the same sources as their nonwhite colleagues.
-I then show that this relationship is consistent with white Democrats learning from nonwhite lawmakers’ use of evidence, though I am unable to fully rule out all alternative explanations.
-Finally, I demonstrate that race-based expertise is associated with substantive representation, as legislators who more frequently cite evidence when discussing race are more effective at advancing race-related legislation.
+<i>Research on descriptive representation has primarily examined whether and how descriptive representatives themselves advance group interests.
+In the context of race, this work shows that nonwhite lawmakers advance nonwhite interests, but less is known about whether non- white representation also shapes white lawmakers’ behavior.
+I argue that repeated contact with nonwhite lawmakers in racially diverse committees may shape how white Democrats en- gage race-related issues, making them more likely to support race-related hearing statements with evidence.
+To test this expectation, I combine large-scale text classification with a de- tailed content analysis of more than 11,000 race-related committee hearing statements and 87,000 full bill texts from the 105th–117th Congresses.
+Using a within-legislator design, I find that white Democrats serving on racially diverse committees are more likely to cite evidence when discussing race and to cite the same sources as their nonwhite colleagues.
+I also show that race-based expertise is associated with substantive representation: legislators who more frequently cite evidence when discussing race are more effective at advancing race-related legislation.
 Together, these findings suggest that descriptive representation may foster substantive representation, in part, by shaping how white Democrats engage race-related issues in racially diverse legislative committees.</i>
 </details>

 ---

-**Congressional Attention to Abortion after *Dobbs*: How Representational and Electoral Incentives Selectively Shape Issue Attention**  <br>
+**Congressional Attention to Abortion after *Dobbs*: A Theory of Representational and Party Incentive Alignment**  <br>
 Jacob M. Lollis and Mackenzie R. Dobson  <br>
 <div style="margin:0.1rem 0 0.25rem 0.85rem;padding-left:0.7rem;border-left:2px solid #d7d7d0;color:#555;line-height:1.35;font-size:0.95em;" markdown="1">
 <span style="color:#777;font-weight:600;">Status:</span> Under Review<br>
-<span style="color:#777;font-weight:600;">Last Update:</span> April 2026<br>
+<span style="color:#777;font-weight:600;">Last Update:</span> June 2026<br>
 <span style="color:#777;font-weight:600;">Conference Presentations:</span> SPSA 2026, MPSA 2026<br>
 </div>
 <div style="margin:0.2rem 0 0.25rem 0;line-height:1.25;" markdown="1">